Here is a list of Henry Ford Health System cases – Up News Info Detroit

 Henry Ford says that because they value the privacy of their patients, they are not revealing specific details about individual patients.

-Here is the list below of positive coronavirus cases as of 10 a.m. on Friday:
+Here is the list below of positive coronavirus cases as of 10 a.m. of Monday:

 A sign of hope